I’m taking classic beef hot dogs and making them Mexican style. An easy meal that your whole family will love.

 - 2 tablespoons red onion, finely chopped

 - Pinch freshly ground pepper

-- To a bowl add the pinto beans, red bell pepper, red onion, jalapeño, cilantro, salt and pepper.
+To a bowl add the pinto beans, peppers, red onion, jalapeño, tomato, cilantro, salt and pepper.

-- Grill the franks for about 5 to 7 minutes, turning occasionally until they have good grill marks.
+Grill the hot dogs for about 5 to 7 minutes, turning occasionally until they have good grill marks.